How can Moses be one of the two witnesses if he died long ago?

 Moses died and God buried him; yet his grave was never found (Deuteronomy 34:5,6).
 Many (including by myself) believe that Elijah and Moses probably will be the two witnesses who will prophecy in Jerusalem for 1,260 days (Revelation 11:3), which will be the final 3½ years of the 70th Week.

-Both Elijah and Moses appeared at Jesus' transfiguration in Matthew 17:1-4.
-As such, I expect that they will "witness" to the world about the coming of Jesus, prior to His appearance in the clouds (following the opening of the Sixth Seal).
+Both Elijah and Moses appeared at Jesus' transfiguration (Matthew 17:1-4; Mark 9:1-5; Luke 9:28-31).
+As such, they may be the ones who will "witness" to the world about the coming of Jesus, prior to His appearance in the clouds (following the opening of the Sixth Seal).

 My opinion is that God cannot be put into a box and that He makes occasional exceptions to many of His rules.
 For instance, consider Lazarus (among others), whom Jesus raised from the dead (John 11:38-44).
-Is Lazarus still alive?
-No. He died, Jesus raised him from the dead, and then, at some point thereafter, he died again.
+Did Lazarus die twice?
+Yes.
+He died, Jesus raised him from the dead, and then, at some point thereafter, he died again.
 So he died twice.

 We know that there was a dispute between the archangel Michael and Satan, concerning the body of Moses (Jude 9).
 Moses' body would be of no value to Satan, so what dispute would he have had?
 Was there something different about the "death" and/or "burial" of Moses' body that was unusual?
 I don't know.